 (b) other criminal background check as required by the new home state; and

 (c) submission of requisite jurisprudence requirements of the new home state;

 (3) the former home state shall convert the former home state license into a compact privilege once the new home state has activated the new home state license in accordance with applicable rules adopted by the commission;

-(4) notwithstanding another provision of this compact, if the occupational therapist or occupational therapy assistant cannot meet the criteria in Section 40-36-540, the new home state shall apply its requirements for issuing a new single-state license; and
+(4) notwithstanding any other provision of this compact, if the occupational therapist or occupational therapy assistant cannot meet the criteria in Section 40-36-540, the new home state shall apply its requirements for issuing a new single-state license; and

 (5) the occupational therapist or the occupational therapy assistant shall pay all applicable fees to the new home state in order to be issued a new home state license.